 \section{Subpixel interpolation formulae for multidimensional disparities}

-The subpixel refinement formulae presented in the previous section are limited to one dimensional patch-based matching, \eg rectified stereo images.
-However, we are also interested in formulae for patch-based matching with multidimensional disparities as well, which is more general and has a wide range of applications, \eg optical flow estimation.
+The subpixel refinement formulae presented in the previous section are limited to one-dimensional patch-based matching, \eg rectified stereo images.
+However, we are also interested in formulae for patch-based matching with multidimensional disparities.
+The multidimensional case is more general and has a wide range of applications, \eg optical flow estimation.
 In what follows, Section~\ref{sec:formulae_higher_dims:cost_interp} covers the cost volume interpolation-based formulae while Section~\ref{sec:formulae_higher_dims:feature_interp} introduces the generalized feature volume-based formulae.